Author: CLG

 Weekly Message from General Chief Overseer Bishop Dr. Calvin Worthem

 Greetings in the name of our Lord and Savior Jesus Christ and to Him be the Glory, Power, and Dominion forever and ever and to the Holy Ghost that is yet abiding in the body.
-This month’s key word is HOPE.
+This week’s key phrase is “How to Live With Eternal Life in Mind”.
+The three things we need to remember is: Our life is temporary, Some are facing life and death without hope, and believers can live in hope of heaven.

 In His Service,